franck-gaspoz/CommandLine.NetCore/README.md

 - add initialization errors collect and display
 - renamings (eg. OperationResult)
 - update as consts of null syntax name and null value text
+- add support of dynamic and localized configuration
 - doc update

 `1.0.10` - 08/11/2023